docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 var targetApp = BridgeTalk.getSpecifier( "bridge-3.0");

 if( targetApp ) {
     // construct a message object
     var bt = new BridgeTalk;

     // the message is intended for Adobe Bridge CS4 bt.target = targetApp;

-  // the script to evaluate is contained in a string in the "body" property bt.body = "new Document('C:\\BridgeScripts');
+    // the script to evaluate is contained in a string in the "body" property bt.body = "new Document('C:\\BridgeScripts');app.document.target.children.length;"
-  app.document.target.children.length;"

-  // define result handler callback bt.onResult = function(returnBtObj) {
+    // define result handler callback
+    bt.onResult = function(returnBtObj) {
     processResult(returnBtObj.body); } //fn defined elsewhere

-  // send the message asynchronously bt.send();
+    // send the message asynchronously
+    bt.send();
 }
 ```